JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getColonyNetwork`

-Returns the colony network address set on the Colony
+Returns the colony network address set on the Colony.

-*Note: The colonyNetworkAddress we read here is set once, during `initialiseColony`*
+*Note: The colonyNetworkAddress we read here is set once, during `initialiseColony`.*

 **Return Parameters**